Digges Cove

-Digges Cove (залив Дигс, /bg/) is the 1.77 km wide cove indenting for 860 m the north coast of Elephant Island in the South Shetland Islands, Antarctica southeast of Eratosthenes Point.
+Digges Cove (залив Дигс, /bg/) is a 1.77 km wide cove indenting for 860 m on the north coast of Elephant Island in the South Shetland Islands, Antarctica southeast of Eratosthenes Point.
 It was formed as a result of the retreat of Snellius Glacier in the late 20th century.
 The area was visited by early 19th century sealers.

 The feature is named after Leonard Digges (c.
 1515–1559), a British mathematician and surveyor, inventor of the theodolite; in association with other names in the area deriving from the early development or use of geodetic instruments and methods.